Transfer Learning with Frozen Layers

 Interestingly, the more modules are frozen the less GPU memory is required to train, and the lower GPU utilization.
 This indicates that larger models, or models trained at larger --image-size may benefit from freezing in order to train faster.

-- Google Colab and Kaggle notebooks with free GPU:
+- Notebooks with free GPU:

 - Google Cloud Deep Learning VM.
 See GCP Quickstart Guide